kubernetes-retired/kube-aws/docs/add-ons/journald-logging-to-cloudwatch.md

   rktPullDocker: true
 ```

-## kube-aws up/update feedback
+## kube-aws apply feedback

-During kube-aws up/update, filtered Journald logs can be printed to stdout.
+During kube-aws apply, filtered Journald logs can be printed to stdout.
 This may assist debugging.
 The format of the messages are:
 ```
 TimePassed   NodeName: "LogMessage"